The step-by-step guide to getting your free credit score with finder.

 - Date of birth.
 Please enter the date, select the month and enter the year as four digits (eg, 1990).

 - Address.
 Enter your address.
 If you've lived there less than three years, enter a previous address as well (another address field will pop up when you check the box).
 Your address details are sent to a secure government registry, the Document Verification Service (DVS), which will match you to your official online identity.
-Equifax will then match its details against the DVS to make sure they have the right person.
+Experian will then match its details against the DVS to make sure they have the right person.

 Step 4: Your result